$\Xi_b \to \Xi$ form factors from lattice QCD and Standard-Model predictions for $\Xi_b \to \Xi \mu^+\mu^-$ and $\Xi_b \to \Xi \gamma$ decays: Chiral-continuum-kinematic extrapolations

 Unlike in earlier determinations of $\Lambda_b$-decay form factors \cite{Detmold:2015aaa, Detmold:2016pkz}, here we do not perform separate ``nominal'' and ``higher-order'' fits, and instead directly use a ``higher-order'' fit to obtain the physical-limit form factors.
 This has the advantage that the resulting covariance matrix of the fit parameters directly gives the total (statistical plus systematic) uncertainties.
 Moreover, instead of truncating the $z$-expansion at $N=2$, with ad-hoc priors on the sizes of the second-order coefficients $a_2^f$, we now use dispersive bounds on the full set of $z$-expansion coefficients \cite{Boyd:1994tt,Blake:2022vfl,Flynn:2023qmi}, and increase $N$ until the central values and uncertainties of the physical-limit form factors stabilize in the full semileptonic region $0\leq q^2\leq q^2_{\rm max}$.
 Our final results use $N=5$.
 More details on this procedure are given farther below.

-Among the parameters describing the pion-mass and lattice-spacing dependence, $c_0^f$, $c_1^f$, $b^f$, and $d^f$ were left unconstrained, while the higher-order parameters $\tilde{c}_0^f$, $\tilde{b}^f$, $\hat{d}^f$, $\tilde{d}^f$, and $j^f$, which are not needed to describe the data, were constrained with Gaussian priors with central values and widths as in Eqs.~(40)-(48) of Ref.~\cite{Detmold:2016pkz}.
+Among the parameters describing the pion-mass and lattice-spacing dependence, $c_0^f$, $c_1^f$, $b^f$, and $d^f$ were left unconstrained, while the higher-order parameters $\tilde{c}_0^f$, $\tilde{c}_1^f$, $\tilde{b}^f$, $\hat{d}^f$, $\tilde{d}^f$, and $j^f$, which are not needed to describe the data, were constrained with Gaussian priors with central values and widths as in Eqs.~(40)-(48) of Ref.~\cite{Detmold:2016pkz}.
 By including these higher-order terms with priors limiting them to be not unnaturally large, systematic uncertainties from such higher-order effects are incorporated in the final form-factor results.
+Note that the $m_\pi^3$ terms are nonanalytic in the quark mass; such terms can arise from loop corrections in chiral perturbation theory.
+We do not separately include $m_\pi^2\log(m_\pi^2/\mu^2)$ terms, because their dependence on the quark mass can be reasonably well mimicked by the combination of $m_\pi^2$ and $m_\pi^3$ terms in the range considered.

+The heavy-quark contributions to the discretization errors are expected to have a nontrivial dependence on the heavy-quark action parameters that is not fully captured by Eq.~(\ref{eq:FFfit}).
+The size of these discretization errors can be estimated using Symanzik effective theory.
+As discussed in Appendix \ref{sec:HQdisc}, we expect that residual heavy-quark discretization errors that remain after continuum extrapolation are negligible compared to the other uncertainties.